dsamruddhi/dsamruddhi/README.md

 ### Hi there!
 I'm Sammy.
-I am currently an MPhil student at the <a href="https://hkust.edu.hk/home">Hong Kong University of Science and Technology</a>.
+I am an MPhil student at the <a href="https://hkust.edu.hk/home">Hong Kong University of Science and Technology</a>.
 My focus is solving inverse problems using statistical and deep learning techniques.
 I am currently working on Physics Informed Neural Networks to solve Inverse Scattering problems in the context of indoor imaging using ambient Wi-Fi waves.

 More about me and my work here:
 &nbsp;